The Bell Witch Scoop

-One day in 1817, John Bell, the father, along with his son, was inspecting his cornfield when he encountered a strange-looking animal sitting in the middle of a cornrow.
-Shocked by the appearance of this animal, which allegedly had the body of a dog and the head of a rabbit (this sounds like an *elemental.) , Bell shot several times to no avail.
-The animal vanished and John Bell thought nothing more about the incident–at least not until after dinner.
+One day in 1817, John Bell and his oldest son were out hunting when they encountered a strange-looking animal.
+Shocked by the appearance of the thing which they reported to have the body of a dog and the head of a rabbit (this sounds like an *elemental) , Bell shot at it several times to no avail.
+The animal just vanished and John Bell thought nothing more about the incident–at least not until after dinner.
 That evening, the Bells began hearing “beating” sounds on the outside walls of their house.
 These mysterious sounds continued with increased force each night.

 On the morning of December 20, 1820, after a long battle with a strange disease which swelled the tongue and caused trouble eating, John Bell breathed his last breath.
 As family and friends began to leave John Bell’s burial site, the “spirit” laughed loudly and sang a cheerful song about a bottle of brandy.
 Did John Bell actually die from the “Bell Witch’s” horrible torment?
 We’ll never know.
 It is documented, however, that the poltergeist phenomena was so strong and witnessed by so many people (including future president Andrew Jackson), it’s hard to believe a living person could have created a hoax.
 (See postscript below)